Frege: Philosophy of Language

-Frege: Philosophy of Language (1973; second edition 1981) is a book about the philosopher Gottlob Frege by the British philosopher Michael Dummett.
+Frege: Philosophy of Language (1973; second edition 1981) is a book about the philosopher Gottlob Frege about his philosophy of language and other views by the British philosopher Michael Dummett.

 Reception

 Frege: Philosophy of Language has been highly influential.
 Together with Frege: Philosophy of Mathematics (1991), it is Dummett's chief contribution to Frege scholarship.
 However, Dummett's epistemological interpretation of the idea of a route to reference has been seen as unnecessary by the philosopher Daniel Dennett.
 The philosopher Roger Scruton endorsed Dennett's view.